-*Chewbacca’s onscreen appearances have been altered to either remove him or disguise him by recoloring his fur and adding alternate clothing.
+Chewbacca’s onscreen appearances have been altered to either remove him or disguise him by recoloring his fur and adding alternate clothing.
 (Thanks to Poppasketti for visual FX, and to danieldubb and Chase Adams for help with audio)

 Reinstated the sunset meeting between the loyalists and Palpatine, further elaborating on the tension between Anakin and Padme.

 Anakin is depicted as being in his right mind up until he formally joins the dark side.
 The scene where he seems to have paranoia about Obi-Wan being as Padme’s apartment is gone.
 I guess we can interpret his crazed psyche at the end of the film as being caused by using the dark side.
 Your guess is as good as mine, but it’s better than having his personality fluctuate throughout the film.